FusionAuth/fusionauth-site/_drafts/2019-02-19-easy-integration-fusionauth-nodejs.md

 }
 ```

-If you received a JSON response body with a user object as you expected, you have now verified you can connect to your FusionAuth service and retrieve a valid user, we can move on to building an Express application.
+If you received a JSON response body with a user object as you expected, you have now verified you can connect to your FusionAuth service and retrieve a valid user.
+We can move on to building an Express application.

 To begin, install the` express-session` package.

 ```sh
 npm install express-session --save
 ```

 And then create a simple `index.js`.
-This Express application handles user login, logout, and preventing access the `/profile` route if the user is not logged in.
-In a real world application, we would have this server behind an HTTPS connection and we would probably use POST instead of GET.
-Note, change `[your API Key here]` with your valid API key and change `[your Application Id here]` to your application Id.
+This Express application handles user login, logout, and prevents access to the `/profile` route if the user is not logged in.
+In a real world application, we would have this server behind an HTTPS connection and we would probably use POST instead of GET. **NOTE:** Replace `[your API Key here]` with your valid API Key and replace `[your Application Id here]` with your Application Id.

 ```js
 const express = require('express');